marioarbras/aircraft-design-tool/README.md

 #### Global Properties

 Global properties of the aircraft must also be defined in the project file.
-For example, the the main wing component of the aircraft must be referenced in the `aircraft` section of the file, so that the program knows what reference area to use for the calculation of aerodynmic coefficients.
+For example, the the main wing component of the aircraft must be referenced in the `vehicle` section of the file, so that the program knows what reference area to use for the calculation of aerodynmic coefficients.

 ```json5
 {